Dolly Parton's Imagination Library

 The overall aim is to promote a love of reading and learning, to inspire every child and feed their imagination!

-To see which books children will receive in 2017, download the current book list.
+To see which books children will receive this year, download the current book list.

 Background to Dolly Parton’s Imagination Library

 Dolly Parton’s Imagination Library was developed in 1995 by Dolly for her hometown of Sevier County, Tennessee.
 She wanted to give every pre-school child their own library of books.
 The scheme was such a success that other communities asked to join and it has now gone on to become an award-winning international programme.
 More than 80 million books have now been mailed to children in thousands of communities across the USA, Canada, UK, Australia and Belize.

 The scheme began in the UK in 2007 and now operates in over 100 communities, delivering books to more than 31,000 children every month.
 However, this is the first scheme to run on a national basis in all 32 Scottish Local Authorities, purely for Looked After Children.
 For further information on the Imagination Library, visit their website.

 Special Message from Dolly